Moortu/authorization-registry/README.md

 ## Documentation

-For detailed information about the implementation and API endpoints, please refer to the documentation in the `/docs` directory.
+For detailed information about the rest UI.
+Visit the route `swagger-ui` from the backend.

 The implementation follows the official iSHARE specifications available at [dev.ishare.eu](https://dev.ishare.eu).